liferay/liferay-docs/develop/tutorials/articles/110-portlets/08-applying-clay-styles-to-your-app/04-clay-management-toolbar/02-filtering-and-sorting-items-with-the-management-toolbar.markdown

 # Filtering and Sorting Items with the Management Toolbar [](id=filtering-and-sorting-items-with-the-management-toolbar)

-The Management Toolbar also lets you sort and filter your search container results.
+The Management Toolbar lets you filter and sort your search container results.
 You can choose a navigation filter or a order by filter and sort your search container results in ascending or descending order.
 The configuration for the filters and sorting order can be included in the JSP, but that can crowd the JSP pretty quick.
 We recommend instead that you move this functionality to a separate java class, which we refer to as a display context throughout this tutorial.
+A Display Context is a Java class that defines the configuration for an app's UI elements.

 Creating filters and sorting results involves the following process: